Galois connecting call-by-value and call-by-name: Call-by-push-value, call-by-value, and call-by-name

 \subsection{Call-by-value and call-by-name}

-We use CBPV (instead of e.g.\ the monadic metalanguage \cite{moggi:notions-computation-monads}) because it captures both call-by-value and call-by-name evaluation.
+We use CBPV (instead of e.g.\ Moggi's monadic metalanguage \cite{moggi:notions-computation-monads}) because it captures both call-by-value and call-by-name in a strong sense (see the introduction of \cite{levy:call-by-push-value} for a detailed discussion of this).
 Levy~\cite{levy:call-by-push-value} gives two compositional translations from a source language into CBPV: one for call-by-value and one for call-by-name.
 We recall both translations in this section; our goal is to reason about the relationship between them.

 For the source language, we use the following syntax of types $\tau$ and expressions $e$: